nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![ingredientlist.png](images/ingredientlist.png)

 ### Search Ingredients
-If you would like to search for a specific ingredient in Meal Companion's storage, use the command `ingredients search <keyword>`.
+If you would like to search for a specific ingredient that Meal Companion recognizes as valid, use the command `ingredients search <keyword>`.
 ![search1.png](images/search1.png)

  Omitting the keyword will return a list of all valid ingredients.